mrpejker/cardano-e2e-example/tutorial/preliminaries/the_example.rst

 We'll consider three operations:

-- Start: the sender starts the escrow locking the funds and setting the information about the payment to be received.
+- **Start**: the sender starts the escrow locking the funds and setting the information about the payment to be received.

-- Resolve: the receiver gets the funds locked and pays the corresponding tokens to the sender, finishing the escrow.
+- **Resolve**: the receiver gets the funds locked and pays the corresponding tokens to the sender, finishing the escrow.

-- Cancel: the sender cancels the escrow getting back the locked tokens.
+- **Cancel**: the sender cancels the escrow getting back the locked tokens.

 eUTxO-model-based solution